210823-Enterprise/demos/2-persistence/notes/sql.md

 # SQL Notes
-*The following are topics that you may be asked about in our interviews on Monday*.
+*The following are topics that you may be asked about in QC or a client interview*.

 SQL: Structured Query Language